-What Are the Different Types of Financial Advisors and Their Fees?
+Different Types of Financial Advisors and Their Fees

 The percentage of assets under management fees make up the most common fee structure today.
 Under AUM, financial advisors charge clients an annual percentage of the assets being managed.
 The smaller the number of your assets, the higher the fees.

 For example, a client with a $100,000 investment would incur an average AUM fee of 1.12% or $1,120 per year, whereas the average annual fee for a client with a $2 million investment would be 0.91% percent or $18,200.
 Fees can range from $590-$177,000 per year, depending on the amount of AUM.